-This course provides an in-depth study of regional human gross anatomy, and the function and integration of the neuromusculoskeletal systems.
+This course provides an in-depth study of regional human gross anatomy, and the function and integration of the neuro-musculoskeletal systems.
 This course is designed for students enrolled in health profession graduate programs.
 Emphasis is placed on structures of the upper limb, trunk, pelvis and lower limb.
 Course content will be delivered by lecture and virtual study of the human body.
 Note: A grade of C or better is required to successfully complete this course.
-Additional course fee(s) apply.[‡] Co-requisite(s): 1st semester MSOT courses
+Additional course fee(s) apply.‡